solspace/craft-freeform/packages/plugin/src/Integrations/CRM/HubSpot/README.md

 ### 3. Finish the Integration on your site

-- Flip back to the Freeform CP browser tab.
+- Switch back to this integration tab.
 - Paste the HubSpot **Token** value into the **Access Token** field in Freeform.

 #### Additional Configuration